laras126/jquery_exercise/readme.txt

-Incredible Cray Cray Ultimate Bonus
+Incredible Cray-Cray Ultimate Bonus
 -----------------------------------
-Draw a dog using the HTML5 canvas element
+Draw a something using the HTML5 canvas element